hngx-org/Hurricane-event-backend/README.md

   - `PUT /api/categories/{category_id}`: Update information about an existing category.
   - `DELETE /api/categories/{category_id}`: Remove a category from the system.

-This is a more comprehensive overview of the key API endpoints and their respective functionalities within the Hurricane Event Backend.
-It should help users and developers better understand how to interact with the API.
-Remember to include any additional endpoints or functionalities specific to your application.

 For detailed documentation on these API endpoints and their usage, please refer to the [DOCUMENTATION.md](DOCUMENTATION.md) file.